ncbi/vadr/documentation/annotate.md

 [here](formats.md#coords).
 The final column lists any alerts pertaining to each feature.
-For the features in this sequence there are none, but for the final sequence, some alerts are listed for the second CDS.
+For the features in this sequence there are no alerts, but for the final sequence, some alerts are listed for the second CDS.
 An explanation of all fields in the `.ftr` file type is [here](formats.md#ftr).